eliasbui/ccl-magic/README.md

 }
 ```

-Crush also respects the [`DO_NOT_TRACK`](https://consoledonottrack.com)
+CCL-MAGIC also respects the [`DO_NOT_TRACK`](https://consoledonottrack.com)
 convention which can be enabled via `export DO_NOT_TRACK=1`.

 ## A Note on Claude Max and GitHub Copilot

-Crush only supports model providers through official, compliant APIs.
+CCL-MAGIC only supports model providers through official, compliant APIs.
 We do not
 support or endorse any methods that rely on personal Claude Max and GitHub
 Copilot accounts or OAuth workarounds, which violate Anthropic and
 Microsoft’s Terms of Service.